-If you do get severe eye pain, redness, and blurred vision, it may be a symptom of an angle-closure attack.
+If you do get severe eye pain, redness, nausea and vomiting, and blurred vision, it may be a symptom of an angle-closure attack.
 This is an acute complication in which the iris swells or moves forward to totally block the trabecular meshwork.
 If you are prone to angle-closure glaucoma, you’re most likely to get an acute attack in the dark, because the pupil opens up in low light, making the angle smaller.
 In a mild attack, you may see haloes around objects and slight blurring, but there’s no pain.
 Extreme pain and a red, swollen eye signal a medical emergency – people can go blind rapidly if it isn’t treated.

 The first thing an eye doctor will want to check is the eye’s internal pressure.
 An air-puff tonometer can measure this without touching the eye.
 The doctor will also look into the eye through the transparent pupil with an ophthalmoscope.
 This is essential because normal tension glaucoma is missed by the eye pressure test.